shmool/nggirls-hackalearn-aae16/src/pages/index.md

     padding_bottom: medium
     background_color: none
 seo:
-  title: 'ngGirls HackaLearn - 5 days of workshops, deploy your app on Azure'
+  title: ngGirls HackaLearn - deploy your app on Azure
   description: >-
     ngGirls HackaLearn is a week of online workshops, free for ngGirls.
 We'll deploy and connect our Angular apps to serverless services on Azure.